felipefoliatti/node-stomp-client/README.md

 - `pass`: password to authenticate with, default is `""`
 - `protocolVersion`: see below, defaults to `"1.0"`
 - `reconnectOpts`: see below, defaults to `{}`

-Protocol version negotiation is not currently supported and version `"1.0"` is the only supported version.
+- `heartBeat`: se below, defaults to `"0,0"`

-ReconnectOpts should contain an integer `retries` specifying the maximum number of reconnection attempts, and a `delay` which specifies the reconnection delay.
+reconnectOpts should contain an integer `retries` specifying the maximum number of reconnection attempts, and a `delay` which specifies the reconnection delay.
  (reconnection timings are calculated using exponential backoff.
 The first reconnection happens immediately, the second reconnection happens at `+delay` ms, the third at `+ 2*delay` ms, etc).

+heartBeat should contain a string separated by , containing two integers values in milliseconds.
+The first value (maxServerExpectedRateMilliseconds) refers to interval where a byte is sent to server.
+The second value (maxClientExpectedRateMilliseconds) refers to the interval where the client check if servers answer.
+The client check maxClientExpectedRateMilliseconds three times before rise an "reconnect".
+An example is `"3000,6000"`.

 ## stomp.connect([callback, [errorCallback]])